sonata-project/SonataDoctrineORMAdminBundle/docs/reference/templates.rst

             form: [ '@SonataDoctrineORMAdmin/Form/form_admin_fields.html.twig' ]
             filter: [ "@SonataDoctrineORMAdmin/Form/filter_admin_fields.html.twig' ]

-You can also customize field types by adding types in the ``config.yml`` file.
+You can also customize field types by adding types in your configuration file.
 The default values are:

 .. code-block:: yaml